pism/pism/doc/sphinx/manual/std-greenland/run-1-watching.rst

    :Left: :var:`thk`, the ice sheet thickness, a space-dependent field, from file
           ``ex_g20km_10ka.nc``.
-   :Right: :var:`volume_glacierized`, the total ice sheet volume time-series, from file
+   :Right: :var:`ice_volume_glacierized`, the total ice sheet volume time-series, from file
            ``ts_g20km_10ka.nc``.

 At the end of the run the output file ``g20km_10ka.nc`` is generated.